 - Franco De Vita, Principal of ABT’s Jacqueline Kennedy Onassis School

 - Julie Daugherty, ABT Physical Therapist

-Contact the Dance Ed program at 212 998 5400.
+Contact the Dance Education program at 212 998 5400.
 Acceptance to the program is by application and audition.
-The audition is open to applicants for the NYU Masters Program only and prospective students must have already attained an advanced level of ballet training.
+The audition is open to applicants for the NYU Master's Program only and prospective students must have already attained an advanced level of ballet training.

 The audition will include a 90-minute technique class taught by ABT Artistic staff, followed by individual interviews with NYU and ABT faculty.
 Appropriate ballet attire required.

 The Technical Standards of the ABT/NYU Master's Program in Dance Education

 - Concentrate and be physically engaged in studio work

 - Physically demonstrate dance steps that require movements such as rotation at the knee, hip socket and ankles; the ability to extend and stretch; bending and straightening of the knees; balancing; jumping; turning; and falling

 - Follow and respond to verbal instructions